What is psikat?

 Waveform Editor

-• Drag the edge handles to change region start/end points
+• Drag the edge handles to change region start/end

 Playback & Loop